aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

 sure to include the replica DNS names in the list.
 If you have `<PROMETHEUS_SERVICE_URI>` as `public-example.aivencloud.com`, then you will need to add `public-replica-example.aivencloud.com`.
-This applies to PostgreSQL®, MySQL®, and Redis®\* services.
+This applies to PostgreSQL®, MySQL®, Apache Kafka®, and Redis®\* services.
 :::

 ### View full list of metrics